-The observations of the ICE-D field campaign involved an aircraft, radar and ground-based measurements.
-The UK's FAAM BAe-146 research aircraft was used to conduct airborne measurements of cloud microphysics and aerosol.
-A suite of instruments onboard the BAe 146 measured the information about cloud microphysics, aerosol particles, and other atmospheric variables (see Price et al., 2018, Liu et al., 2018, and Lloyd et al., 2020 for further descriptions).
-One airborne aerosol instrument was the Passive Cavity Aerosol Spectrometer Probe (PCASP), which can measure both aerosol number and size in the nominal size range 0.1 to 3 micrometres (Price et al., 2018; Liu et al., 2018).
-Ice particle concentrations were derived from the two-dimensional stereo (2D-S) Probe, an optical imaging instrument that obtains stereo cloud particle images and concentrations using linear array shadowing (Lawson et al., 2006; Cui et al., 2012; Cui et al., 2014).
-The UK Met office ALS450 lidar manufactured by Leosphere with an emitted wavelength of 354.7 nm and a receiver bandwidth of 0.36 nm was on board the aircraft to measure cloud top height, range corrected signal, relative depolarisation ratio to map cloud and aerosol layers and to retrieve aerosol optical properties (Marenco et al., 2013).
-A mobile dual-polarisation Doppler X-band weather radar (Neely III, et al., 2018) of the National Centre of Atmospheric Science, UK was deployed at the Praia airport on the island of Santiago, Cape Verde.
+The observations of the ICE-D field campaign involved an aircraft, radar, and ground-based measurements.
+The UK's FAAM BAe 146 research aircraft was used to conduct airborne measurements of cloud microphysics and aerosol.
+A suite of instruments on board the BAe 146 measured the information about cloud microphysics, aerosol particles, and other atmospheric variables (see Price et al., 2018, Liu et al., 2018, and Lloyd et al., 2020, for further descriptions).
+One airborne aerosol instrument was the Passive Cavity Aerosol Spectrometer Probe (PCASP), which can measure both aerosol number and size in the nominal size range 0.1 to 3 μm (Price et al., 2018; Liu et al., 2018).
+Ice particle concentrations were derived from the two-dimensional stereo (2D-S) probe, an optical imaging instrument that obtains stereo cloud particle images and concentrations using linear array shadowing (Lawson et al., 2006; Cui et al., 2012, 2014).
+The UK Met Office ALS450 lidar manufactured by Leosphere with an emitted wavelength of 354.7 nm and a receiver bandwidth of 0.36 nm was on board the aircraft to measure cloud-top height, range-corrected signal, and relative depolarization ratio to map cloud and aerosol layers and to retrieve aerosol optical properties (Marenco, 2013).
+A mobile dual-polarization Doppler X-band weather radar (Neely et al., 2018) of the National Centre of Atmospheric Science, UK, was deployed at the Praia airport on the island of Santiago, Cape Verde.
 A suite of instruments was positioned at the airport to measure aerosol properties (Marsden et al., 2019).

-A trough existed along the west coast of Africa (Figure 1a) on 21 August 2015.
+A trough existed along the western coast of Africa (Fig. 1a) on 21 August 2015.
 Convective cloud systems and some smaller and more isolated convective clouds developed along the coast.
-The aircraft operated in the region from longitude $23.541^{\circ}$ W to $21.022^{\circ}$ W and from latitude $13.494^{\circ}$ N to $15.024^{\circ}$ N. The operation region was characterized by relatively low aerosol optical depth (AOD), compared with the dust-plume region between $-20^{\circ}$ W $-5^{\circ}$ W and $18^{\circ}$ N $-26^{\circ}$ N (Figure 1a).
-The aerosol subtype image by CALIPSO overpass to the west of the region indicates the existence of a dust layer (in yellow) about
+The aircraft operated in the region from longitude 23.541 to 21.022° W and from latitude 13.494 to 15.024° N. The operation region was characterized by relatively low aerosol optical depth (AOD) compared with the dust-plume region between -20 and $-5^{\circ}$ W and between 18 and 26° N (Fig. 1a).
+The aerosol subtype image by CALIPSO overpass to the west of the region indicates the existence of a dust layer (in yellow) about 2 km thick (Fig. 1b).

-2-km thick (Figure 1b).
 The aerosol below the dust layer was dominated by clean marine aerosol with some polluted dust.
-Images from the on-board Lidar show that the range-correlated Lidar signal, which is an indicator of aerosol loading, was much stronger below 1.5 km (all altitudes are above mean sea level (MSL) in this paper) just after taking off.
-However, there was a layer with a slightly weaker signal at about 2.3 km during the profile in Figure 1c, which was approximately 150 km to the west of the clouds shown in Figure 1a.
-The relative depolarization ratio (spheres close to 0 and non-spheres much higher) indicates the aerosol particles were soluble below 1.5 km within the boundary layer and insoluble in the aloft layer (Figure 1d).
-The Lidar signals were consistent with the PCASP measurement in Fig. 1e, which also shows the two aerosol layers.
-Together with the CALIPSO image, we can conclude the aloft aerosol layer was mostly dust.
+Images from the onboard lidar show that the range-correlated lidar signal, which is an indicator of aerosol loading, was much stronger below 1.5 km (all altitudes are above mean sea level (MSL) in this paper) just after taking off.
+However, there was a layer with a slightly weaker signal at about 2.3 km during the profile in Fig. 1c, which was approximately 150 km to the west of the clouds shown in Fig. 1a.
+The relative depolarization ratio (spheres close to 0 and non-spheres much higher) indicates the aerosol particles were soluble below 1.5 km within the boundary layer and insoluble in the aloft layer (Fig. 1d).
+The lidar signals were consistent with the PCASP measurement in Fig. 1e, which also shows the two aerosol layers.
+Together with the CALIPSO image, we can conclude that the aloft aerosol layer was mostly dust.